 The short answer is: yes, but they shouldn’t eat too much.

 You probably found this article because you own a cat, and one of two things is true: they got into butter you left out, or you’ve heard that butter helps cats cough up hairballs more easily.
 If it’s the former, you might be worried about your furry friend being lactose intolerant.

 Before we get into any details at all, we’d like to put your fears to rest.
-No, butter isn’t poisonous to cats, and your little puss isn’t going to get sick or die if they ate butter you left on the counter.
+No, butter isn’t poisonous to cats, and your cat isn’t going to get sick or die if they ate butter you left on the counter.

 And no, they aren’t going to choke on a hairball if you don’t feed them butter.
 The worst risk with cats and butter has to do with malnutrition, not lactose intolerance or hairballs.